i3uex/education_drop/README.md

    3. Run docker image by command "docker run docker.pkg.github.com/i3uex/education_drop/caise_python_env:v1.0"

 2. **KNIME Environment** (The code is available on exp/caise_knime_env):
-   1. Go to exp/caise_knime_env branch and follow "education_drop/Container/Vagrant" and read the instructions in the readme.
+   1. Go to exp/caise_knime_env branch and follow "education_drop/Container/Vagrant" and read the instructions in the readme for install the requirements for execute the project.
+   2. Once the execution environment and the requirements have been installed, in order to execute the defined pipeline, it is necessary to open the virtual environment created with Vagrant, run the KNIME tool that has been installed in the previous step and once in it, in the upper bar go to "File" >> "Import KNIME Workflow ...", and select the file "Analysis&Modeling.knwf" located in the "Code" folder of this branch and execute the imported pipeline through the F7 key.